jerabaul29/guidelines_writing_papers/README.md

 ## General [G]

 - **G0**: Keep It Stupid Simple.
 Make simple things simple and complicated things understandable.
 Reduce to simple ideas / first principles, even if this requires breaking things down in several steps.
+- **G1**: avoid overly heavy boilerplate.
+There has been a tradition for "writing everything assuming no backgroud knowledge" in some research fields, and as a consequence some articles end up containing lots of boilerplate.
+Try to refer to reference sources instead, and explain the main lines, but not the details, of background information that has been described again and again in the past.

 ## Style [S]